mongodb/mongo-java-driver/docs/reference/content/upgrading.md

   pre = "<i class='fa fa-level-up'></i>"
 +++

+# Upgrading to the 4.2 Driver

+The 4.2 release is a minor release as per the definition of [semantic versioning](https://semver.org).
+As such, there are no breaking changes in this release for users upgrading from the 4.1 release.

 # Upgrading to the 4.1 Driver

 The 4.1 release is a minor release as per the definition of [semantic versioning](https://semver.org).
 As such, there are no breaking